27 - 31 July 2020

 The workshop fee covers the following:

 all administration charges

 certificate of participation

-The fee does not cover travel to London, transport within London, accommodation or food and drink during the course, with the exception of one informal social gathering.
-Participants must provide their own scores.
-Applications are via the form that is found here on our website, but if you have difficulty downloading it then please let us know and we will send you a copy by email.
+The fee does not cover travel to London, transport within London, accommodation or food and drink during the course.
+Participants must provide their own scores and batons.
+Applications are via the form that is found by clicking on the website logo but if you have difficulty downloading it then please let us know and we will happily send you a copy by email.

 A normal day starts at 10.00am and runs through until 5.30pm, followed by a brief feedback session.
 The concert day is arranged slightly differently to accommodate the evening concert.

 LCW Repertoire 2020 (TBC):

 Bartok - Romanian Folk Dances (piano four hands)